Cityclean industrial action

 Library members can use the computers for free for up to an hour, printers for a small fee and scanners for free.
 Anyone can use the photocopiers for a small fee.

 eBooks and eAudiobooks are electronic versions of books and audiobooks.
 Members can read and listen to books and comics online through our 2 eBook services called BorrowBox and Overdrive.

 We have a home delivery service, so you can get library items delivered to your home.
 We also have audiobooks and books in large print, and all our libraries are wheelchair accessible.

 If you can’t find a specific book or item in our libraries, you might be able to borrow it from a library outside Brighton & Hove.
-This service is currently suspended.

 Free Library Connect sessions are run by volunteers to help people use a computer, laptop, smartphone, tablet, eBook reader or the internet.
 Speak to a librarian to find out more.